That Software Guy, Inc.'s Logo

 then the marketing text will appear on pages for products in category 3 (and subcategories), and on the page for product 20, but not on pages in category 7 (and subcategories).
 If the two constraints were not specified, the marketing text would appear on all product info pages.
 Note that price based constraints are not used to filter out marketing text because the final price of a product may not be known on the product info page.

 The other available marketing vehicle is the Big Spender Discount promotional page.
 This page is completely optional; it is not included in the bigspender.zip file, but it is a free download from my website for people who have purchased Big Spender.
-It creates a page that looks like this, displaying all discounts and supporting text.
+It creates a new page on your site that looks like this, displaying all discounts and supporting text.

 Files